dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Manage saved visualizations

-Saving your visualization makes it easy to find them later.
+Saving your visualizations makes it easy to find them later.
 You can also choose to share them with other users or display them on a dashboard.

 ### Open a visualization